Easy-Load Kiln Assembly Instructions printer-friendly page icon

 SEPARATE CONTROL BOX

-The control panel is mounted on the right side with standoffs to keep it separate from the heat of the kiln for more reliable operation.
+The control panel is mounted on the right side with standoffs to keep it separate from the kiln's heat for more reliable operation.
 The switches and other sensitive components last longer.
-The panel can be sent to factory for repairs if ever necessary.
-On some models the control panel may be floor mounted.
+On some models, the control panel may be floor-mounted.

 ADJUSTABLE DOOR

 The door has thrust bearings to make it easy to open.
-It is adjustable so that you can maintain a proper seal with the front of the kiln over years of operation.
+It is adjustable to maintain a proper seal with the front of the kiln over the years of operation.

 5” OF MULTI-LAYERED INSULATION

-The insulation is a special hand picked lightweight K23 firebrick, which is 3” thick.
-This firebrick resists temperatures up to about 2450°F. It is highly insulating.
-This is backed up with 2” of non-asbestos backup insulation which is also highly insulating.
-The arch is K25 4.5” thick arch brick.
+The insulation is lightweight K23 firebrick, 3” thick.
+It is highly insulating and resists temperatures up to about 2450°F..
+This is backed up with 2” of non-asbestos backup insulation, which is also highly insulating.
+The arch is a K25 4.5” thick arch brick.

 Easy Load insulation